 Research and development activities are focused on developing new packaging and test services and improving the efficiency and capabilities of our existing production processes.
-Areas of focus include 2.5D and 3D packaging, including embedded die, silicon interposers and through silicon via technologies, fine pitch copper pillar packaging and wafer-level processing in support of advanced wafer nodes.
-The increase in research and development expenses for the three months ended March 31, 2014, compared to the three months ended March 31, 2013, was driven by expanded development activities related to 20 nanometer chipsets with strategic customers, higher employee compensation costs and increased depreciation expense from research and development investments.
+Areas of focus include 2.5D and 3D packaging, including embedded die, silicon interposers and through silicon via technologies, fine pitch copper pillar packaging and wafer-level processing.
+The decrease in research and development expenses for the three months ended September 30, 2014, was driven by 20 nanometer chipset design wins moving into production.
+The increase in research and development expenses for the nine months ended September 30, 2014, was primarily attributable to the development activities related to 20 nanometer chipsets with strategic customers that moved into production during the period, increased depreciation expense from research and development investments and higher employee compensation costs.